 Liability

-The main disadvantage of this type of business stems from the fact that sole proprietors are personally liable for any debts incurred by the business.
+The main disadvantages of sole proprietorship stem from the fact that sole proprietors are personally liable for any business debts incurred by the unincorporated business.
 This is a serious drawback, as personal assets might have to be liquidated in order to pay off debt.
-There’s no limit on the amount of liability you can assume in a sole proprietorship because there’s no separation between your finances and your business’ finances.
+There's no limit on the amount of liability you can assume in a sole proprietorship because there's no separation between your personal and business finances, increasing your risk of personal liability.

 Lack of Legal Status